Student Support

 Student Health Insurance

-California Baptist University contracts with Wellfleet Student to provide student healthcare insurance.
+California Baptist University contracts with a major insurance carrier to provide student healthcare insurance.
 Requirements, eligibility, and cost related to student health insurance are determined by student enrollment status.

 Students in the following CBU domestic populations are eligible to opt-in and enroll in the student health insurance plan.